-Figure C-3: Illustrative Neighborhood Collector Cross Section to industrial and logistics uses that emphasize tuck access.
+Figure C-3: Illustrative Neighborhood Collector Cross Section capacity on a collector street is less than 12,000 vehicles per day.
+Moreno Valley has designated Industrial Collectors and Neighborhood Collectors.
+Industrial Collectors are designed primarily for access. to industrial and logistics uses that emphasize truck access.
 Bike facilities on these roads are preferred off-street or with additional protective buffers and/or barriers.
 Neighborhood Collectors are residential streets that prioritize low vehicle speeds and low-stress bicycle and pedestrian use on parallel routes to arterials.